Torres Small comes out in support of impeachment inquiry

 The White House insists that a formal vote is necessary to start the impeachment process.
 But Democrats are moving ahead, confident for now that they're backed by the Constitution.

-Torres Small wrote that she has not reached judgment on the president's actions or the appropriate response and that she needs the facts before making such weighty decisions.
+Torres Small wrote that she hasn't reached judgment on the president's actions or the appropriate response and that she needs the facts before making such weighty decisions.

+"If we refuse to seek the truth, we risk our safety and the integrity of the very Constitution I swore to support and defend," she wrote.
+"Tuesday's actions by the president and the administration left me with no other way to get the information the country deserves than to support an impeachment inquiry."

+Other members of New Mexico's all-Democratic congressional delegation already have voiced support for the inquiry.
+Still, U.S. Rep. Ben Ray Lujan, who is running for an open Senate seat, is undecided on whether he would vote in favor if articles of impeachment are brought before the full House.

 Comments